 The aim of reviewing a machine translation is to make it understandable to the reader rather than turning it into a perfect text.

-Transcreation (or full post-editing) goes one step further than a review.
+Full post-editing goes one step further than a review.
 It means that the translated texts will be rewritten based on their intended purpose.
 This will result in flawless texts that read well and perfectly fit the tone of voice of your company.
-The process of transcreation includes the same elements as a review, but also several additional steps:
+The process includes the same elements as a review, but also several additional steps:

 Opting for machine translation post-editing provides two major advantages compared to human translation: it is generally faster and cheaper.